Home » Air Pollutants Controlled » VOC Control

 Volatile Organic Compounds

-Choosing VOC Control Technology
+Choosing a VOC Control Technology

 A variety of factors should be considered when selecting a VOC control technology, including regulatory requirements, VOC loading of the gas stream, and lifecycle cost of each system.
-APC has no bias toward any technology and is pleased to propose multiple technologies with comparison of capital and operating costs.
+APC has no bias toward any technology and is pleased to propose multiple technologies with a comparison of capital and operating costs.

 - APC’s CP Series Catalytic Oxidizers use high-efficiency catalysts to achieve 97%-99% destruction of the VOCs at lower operating temperatures.
-APC applies the unique Ultra High-Efficiency Filter (UHF®) as a pre-filter to protect the catalyst and typically guarantees catalyst life at a minimum of 3 years.
-Depending on hydrocarbon loading and heat content of the gas stream, APC’s catalytic oxidizers may require little or no natural gas to sustain required temperatures, through use of high-efficiency heat exchangers.
+APC applies the unique Ultra High-Efficiency Filter (UHF®) as a pre-filter to protect the catalyst and typically guarantees catalyst life for a minimum of 3 years.
+Depending on hydrocarbon loading and heat content of the gas stream, APC’s catalytic oxidizers may require little or no natural gas to sustain required temperatures, through the use of high-efficiency heat exchangers.

-- APC’s ThermPure Thermal Oxidizers typically provide the highest achievable voc control efficiencies – 99% plus – through high-temperature conversion of the hydrocarbons to products of combustion.
+- APC’s ThermPure Thermal Oxidizers typically provide the highest achievable VOC control efficiencies – 99% plus – through high-temperature conversion of the hydrocarbons to products of combustion.
 APC offers primary and secondary heat exchangers to maximize the energy efficiency of the thermal oxidizer.

-- For certain applications where the VOCs can be condensed out of gas phase, APC’s Ultra High-Efficiency Filter (UHF®) system, combined with a condenser or other cooling means (dilution, quench, etc.), can provide 95% to 99% VOC control, typically at lower capital, operating and maintenance costs.
-The UHF® system offers simultaneous high removal efficiency of the VOCs and any oil mist and solid particulate matter, without any plugging problems at all, and offers simple operation and extremely low maintenance costs, with no process downtime required for filter replacement.
+- For certain applications with condensable VOCs, APC’s Ultra High-Efficiency Filter (UHF®) system, combined with a condenser, chiller-condenser combination, or other cooling means (dilution, quench, etc.), can provide up to 95% to 99% VOC control.
+The UHF® system offers simultaneous high removal efficiency of the VOCs and any oil mist and solid particulate matter, without any plugging problems at all.
+It offers simple operation and extremely low maintenance costs, with no process downtime required for filter replacement.